 Mack Arthur Johansen(link is external) (01/18/2020) B.S ’53 ChemE.
 Born Salt Lake City, Utah.
 Mack moved with his family to Oakland California at a young age and remained there through college.
 Mack attended UC Berkeley where he earned a B.S in chemical engineering.
 After graduation, he was drafted for the Korean war and was stationed in Karlsruhe Germany.
 After the work, Mark began working as a chemical engineer helping with the development of chip manufacturing.
 Throughout his career he worked for several companies including Fairchild, Raytheon, ITT, Schlumberger and AMD.
 Mark retired in 1996.

 James S. Kane (1/21/2020) Ph.D. ’55 Chem.
-Born in the Bitterroot Valley in rural Montana.
+Born Bitterroot Valley, Montana.
 James enrolled in the army right after high school graduation and was assigned to the infantry.
-He was awarded battle stars for campaiagns in the Rhineland and Central Europe.
+He was awarded battle stars for campaigns in the Rhineland and Central Europe.
 He was also awarded a silver star and combat infantry badge.
 After the war ended in Europe, he continued to serve during the occupation of Japan and was discharged in 1946.
 James went on to earn a B.S in chemistry.
 He worked as a process chemist at General Electric and decided to go back to school once again.
 James attended U.C Berkeley and earned his Ph.D. in chemistry.
 He then began working at UCRL, which is now known as the Lawrence Livermore National Laboratory.
 James became the head of the chemistry and Materials department but then in 1963 moved with his family to Pleasanton.
 In 1974 he and his family moved again this time to Washington D.C where he directed government research and development organization dedicated to the conservation of energy.
 James was later appointed deputy director for energy research for the U.S department of Energy.
 In 1985 he left the government and began working for UC Berkeley as a special assistant to the university president.
 He retired in 1991.

 Thomas Walker Mathewson(link is external) (1/3/2020) B.S. ’50 Chem.
 Born Santiago, Chile.
 Before entering university, Tom joined the US Navy and served during WWII.
 He then attended UC Berkeley where he earned a B.S in chemistry.
 After graduation he moved his family in conjunction with his work at Mobil Oil.
 The family lived in the United States, Japan, and Saudi Arabi.
 He retired from Mobil Oil and enjoyed spending time with his extended family across the United States.